MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/code-sharing.md

 The code sharing strategy you choose will be driven by the platforms you are targeting.
 Choose a method that works best for your project.

 PCL or .NET Standard are good choices for building sharable code libraries (especially publishing on NuGet).
-Shared Projects work well for application developers planning to use lots of plaform-specific functionality in their cross-platforma apps.
+Shared Projects work well for application developers planning to use lots of plaform-specific functionality in their cross-platform apps.

 ## Related Links